Trepan-Debuggers/python3-trepan/README.rst

 in general, knowledge gained by learning this is transferable to those debuggers and vice versa.

-There's a lot of cool stuff here that's not in *pydb* or the stock Python debugger *pdb*.
+There's a lot of cool stuff here that's not in the stock Python debugger *pdb*.